Addax: Diet

-The addax lives in desert terrain where it eats grasses and leaves of what shrubs, leguminous herbs and bushes are available.
-Primarily a grazer, its staple foods include Aristida, Panicum, and Stipagrostis, and it will only consume browse, such as leaves of Acacia trees in the absence of these grasses.
-It also eats perennials which turn green and sprout at the slightest bit of humidity or rain.
+The addax lives in desert terrain where it eats grasses and leaves of what shrubs, leguminous herbs, and bushes are available.
+Primarily a grazer, its staple foods include Aristida, Panicum, and Stipagrostis, and it only consumes browse, such as leaves of Acacia trees, in the absence of these grasses.
+It also eats perennials, which turn green and sprout at the slightest bit of humidity or rain.
 The addax eats only certain parts of the plant and tends to crop the Aristida grasses neatly to the same height.
-By contrast, when feeding on Panicum grass, the drier outer leaves are left alone while it eats the tender inner shoots and seeds.
+By contrast, when feeding on Panicum grasses, the drier outer leaves are left alone while it eats the tender inner shoots and seeds.
 These seeds are important part of the addax's diet, being its main source of protein.

 Reproduction

-Females are sexually mature at 2 to 3 years of age and males at about 2 years.
+Females are sexually mature at 2–3 years of age and males around 2 years.
 Breeding occurs throughout the year, but it peaks during winter and early spring.
 In the northern Sahara, breeding peaks at the end of winter and the beginning of spring; in the southern Sahara, breeding peaks from September to October and from January to mid-April.
-Each estrus bout lasts for one or two days.
+Each estrus bout lasts for 1–2 days.

-In a study, the blood serum of female addaxes was analyzed through immunoassay to know about their luteal phase.
+In a study, the blood serum of female addax was analyzed through immunoassay to know about their luteal phase.
 Estrous cycle duration was of about 33 days.
 During pregnancy, ultrasonography showed the uterine horns as coiled.
-The maximum diameters of the ovarian follicle and the corpus luteum were 15 mm and 27 mm.
-Each female underwent an anovulatory period lasting 39 to 131 days, during which there was no ovulation.
+The maximum diameters of the ovarian follicle and the corpus luteum were 15 mm and 27 mm, respectively.
+Each female underwent an anovulatory period lasting 39 to 131 days, during which no ovulation occurred.
 Anovulation was rare in winter, which suggested the effect of seasons on the estrous cycle.

 Gestation period lasts 257–270 days (about nine months).
 Females may lie or stand during the delivery, during which one calf is born.
-A postpartum estrus occurs after two or three days.
+A postpartum estrus occurs after 2-3 days.
 The calf weighs 5 kg at birth and is weaned at 23–29 weeks old.

 Health

 The addax is most prone to parasites in moist climatic conditions.
-Addaxes have always been infected with nematodes in the Trichostrongyloidea and Strongyloidea superfamilies.
+Addax have always been infected with nematodes in the Trichostrongyloidea and Strongyloidea superfamilies.
 In an exotic ranch in Texas, an addax was found host to the nematodes Haemonchus contortus and Longistrongylus curvispiculum in its abomasum, of which the former was dominant.